What is spousal support?

 Spousal support is the money one marriage partner pays to another after the marriage or relationship ends.
-It was put into place to lessen financial hardship on a spouse or common law partner who was financially dependent on the other during the marriage or relationship.
+It was put into place to lessen financial hardship on a spouse or common-law partner who was financially dependent on the other during the marriage or relationship.
 Typically, when someone wants to receive spousal support, they were and currently are earning less than their partner and need financial assistance to maintain a reasonable lifestyle.
 If you might have a right to receive spousal support, it’s important to know that it is not automatically granted.
 Meaning if you want to receive spousal support, you need to request to be granted spousal support from the court or you need an agreement that it will be paid.

 The experienced divorce lawyers at Galbraith Family Law can provide expert guidance and answer all your questions if you are going to be providing or receiving spousal support.

 Our lawyers will work closely with you to come up with a reasonable, effective and equitable solution to your spousal support issue.

 You can learn more about our services by calling (705) 302-1102 (Barrie), (289) 802-2433 (Newmarket), or (647) 370-8965 (Toronto) or clicking here to schedule a consultation.

 Is Spousal Support Awarded Automatically by the Court?

 No, it isn’t automatic for either party during divorce proceedings or a common law separation.
 It is complicated.

 Usually, the spouse with a lower income will request to be granted spousal support by the court.
 Whether you are requesting it or being asked to pay it, this is where the help of a knowledgeable lawyer can pay dividends.

 Our experts can help guide you, simplifying the process ensuring that you take the steps that will best serve your interests.